Describe an important event you celebrated: IELTS Speaking Cue Card

 Follow up questions

-What other celebrations are important in your culture?
+What other events do you consider important in your life?

 Band 5-6